Cognitive load: College students

 As of 2014, an increasing cognitive load for students using a laptop in school has become a concern.
-With the use of Facebook and other social forms of communication, adding multiple tasks jeopardizes students performance in the classroom.
+With the use of Facebook and other social forms of communication, adding multiple tasks jeopardizes students' performance in the classroom.
 When many cognitive resources are available, the probability of switching from one task to another is high and does not lead to optimal switching behavior.
-In a study from 013 oth students who were heavy Facebook users and students who sat nearby those who were heavy Facebook users performed poorly and resulted in lower GPA.
+In a study from 2013, both students who were heavy Facebook users and students who sat nearby those who were heavy Facebook users performed poorly and resulted in lower GPA.

 Children

-In 2004, British psychologists, Alan Baddeley and Graham Hitch proposed that the components of working memory are in place at 6 years of age.
+In 2004, British psychologists, Alan Baddeley and Graham Hitch proposed that the components of working memory are in place at six years of age.
 They found a clear difference between adult and child knowledge.
 These differences were due to developmental increases in processing efficiency.
 Children lack general knowledge, and this is what creates increased cognitive load in children.
 Children in impoverished families often experience even higher cognitive load in learning environments than those in middle-class families.
 These children do not hear, talk, or learn about schooling concepts because their parents often do not have formal education.
 When it comes to learning, their lack of experience with numbers, words, and concepts increases their cognitive load.

 As children grow older they develop superior basic processes and capacities.
 They also develop metacognition, which helps them to understand their own cognitive activities.
 Lastly, they gain greater content knowledge through their experiences.
 These elements help reduce cognitive load in children as they develop.

 Gesturing is a technique children use to reduce cognitive load while speaking.
 By gesturing, they can free up working memory for other tasks.
 Pointing allows a child to use the object they are pointing at as the best representation of it, which means they do not have to hold this representation in their working memory, thereby reducing their cognitive load.
 Additionally, gesturing about an object that is absent reduces the difficulty of having to picture it in their mind.